 Yes, this is required by ordinance.
 You must hire your own trash hauler.

 You may make these payments on the first floor of the Municipal Building at 401 Blair Street in the Water Department, Monday through Friday, 8:00 AM to 4:00 PM.
 There is a drive up drop off box located on the rear of the Municipal Building on Market Square Alley, for after hours drop off.
 You may also sign up for Automatic Payment by requesting an application at the Water Department or printing one from this webpage.
+Credit card payments may be made through the Borough's webpage using the link on the Homepage.

-Spring Brush Pickup begins on April 3 (Monday) and April 4 (Tuesday) 2017 and continues through Tuesday, May 23, 2017.
-Pickup is on the east of Penn Street on Mondays and the west of Penn Street including Holliday Hills on Tuesdays.
 Throughout that time, Borough workers will pick up and haul away all compostable waste such as: dead leaves, dead plant material, tree and brush trimmings and branches up to 3” in diameter and 6’ in length.
 Bagged items: Leaves, grass, and twigs can be bagged.
 Bags are to be paper for recycling (no plastic bags).
 Bags should be filled no more than 2/3 full.
 Bags should not weigh more than 50 lbs.
 Do not tape or staple bags.
 Bundled items: Brush and twigs may be bundled.
 Bundles must be tied with twine (no wire).
 Bundles should weigh no more than 50 lbs.
 Items not bagged or bundled according to these standards will not be picked up.
 Missed items will not be picked up until the next scheduled pickup day!
 Do not call the Borough to advise that you were missed.
 Wait until the next week and make sure that your items are bundled correctly and curbside by 7 am of the day of your scheduled pickup.